Kosciach/Kosciach/README.md

 <p>
     <h4>Why does github show I don't commit everyday, even tho I say I do?</h4>

-    I work with unity everyday, and sometimes in order to finish my tasks for a day I need to work after midnight and that is when I upload my work      to github.<br>
+    I work with unity everyday, and sometimes in order to finish my tasks for a day I need to work after midnight and that is when I upload my work      to github.</br>
     So it is technically not the same day like github says, but I think its better than leaving tasks unfinished.
 </p>